Airway Heights, Washington: Healthcare

 The closest hospital to the city is Deaconess Medical Center, located in Downtown Spokane.
 Healthcare services located in the city itself include the Airway Heights Dental Center, West Plains Chiropractor, and APEX Physical Therapy.

 Transportation

+U.S. Route 2 is the main east–west thoroughfare in the city, which lacks a traditional downtown area.
+A new street to serve as a local connector and alternative to the highway is planned for construction.
+U.S. Route 2 connects Airway Heights with Fairchild to the west and Spokane to the east.
+Interstate 90 runs just a few miles south of the city.

 Public transportation is managed by the Spokane Transit Authority.
 Bus route 61, which serves Airway Heights, begins at the transit authority's main hub in Downtown Spokane, and extends to Fairchild Air Force Base.

-Notable local businesses
+Recreation

 Spokane County Raceway is one of the largest racetracks in the Inland Northwest.
 It offers oval track racing, drag racing, and road course racing.

 Controversies

 In July 2015 Mayor Patrick Rushing was asked to resign by the city council because he called President Barack Obama a "monkey man" and First Lady Michelle Obama a "gorilla" on his Facebook page.
 Rushing initially refused, stating he was not a racist.
 This follows an earlier incident in 2015 in which Rushing resigned his position as a school bus driver after he was charged with a misdemeanor for leaving the scene of an accident.

 In August 2015 Rushing submitted his resignation.
 He stated, "I find it difficult to continue due to my declining health issues."
 He was succeeded by then-Deputy Mayor Kevin Richey.